Emperor Gaozong of Tang: Longshuo and Linde eras (661–666)

 Whenever the emperor was ill, the affairs of the state were left to the empress to decide.
 The court and the country called them "Two Saints".
 Each time the emperor personally addressed court matters, a curtain hung in the hall, and both the emperor and empress presided over the court together.
 It is up to empress's to decide who will be promoted and demoted, die and survive, and the emperor will carry it out.
 Due to the empress's order, her literary scholars could secretly participate in decisions, and this led to the division of power of the Chancellors.
 In the last years of the emperor's life, he was unable to do anything due to illness and everything was managed by the empress.

-The third book: according to Song dynasty historian Sima Guang in the Zizhi Tongjian:
+According to Song dynasty historian Sima Guang in the Zizhi Tongjian:

 From this event onwards, whenever the emperor attended to business, the empress then hung a curtain [and listened] from behind it.
 There was no matter of government, great or small, which she did not hear.
 The whole power of the empire passed into her hands; reward and punishment, life and death, she decided.
 The emperor just folded his hands and that is all.
-In court and country, they were called the “Two Saints".
+In court and country, they were called the "Two Saints".

 In 665, Emperor Gaozong and his powerful wife Empress Wu went to Luoyang and began preparation in earnest to make sacrifices to heaven and earth at Mount Tai – a traditional ceremony for emperors that were rarely carried out in history due to the large expenses associated with them.
 At Empress Wu's request—as she reasoned that the sacrifice to earth also included sacrifices to past empresses (Emperor Gaozong's mother Empress Zhangsun and grandmother Duchess Dou, posthumously honored as an empress), she believed that it would be more appropriate to have females offer the sacrifices rather than male officials, as had been tradition in the past.
 Emperor Gaozong decreed that the male ministers would offer sacrifices first, but Empress Wu would next offer sacrifices, followed by Princess Dowager Yan, the mother of Emperor Gaozong's younger brother Li Zhen the Prince of Yue.
 In winter 665, Emperor Gaozong and Empress Wu and headed for Mount Tai.
-On the lunar new year (10 February 666), he and she initiated the sacrifices to heaven, which were not completed until the next day.
+On the lunar new year (10 February 666), the mperial couple initiated the sacrifices to heaven, which were not completed until the next day.
 On 12 February, sacrifices were made to earth.
 He and she gave general promotions to the imperial officials, and it was said that starting from this time, promotions of imperial officials, which were strict and slow during the reigns of Emperors Gaozu and Taizong, began to become more relaxed and often excessive.
 He and Empress Wu also declared a general pardon, except for long-term exiles.